- Reviewed on: 1 April 2019

 Charge 3: Up to 7 days

-Ionic: Up to 5 days (will reduce depending on use of GPS)
+Ionic: Up to 5 days (will reduce depending on the use of GPS)

-The Flex 2, Charge 3, Versa and Ionic trackers are officially sanctioned as waterproof (down to 50M), and have basic swimming tracking features (number of lengths, distance swam).
+All the Fitbit trackers are officially sanctioned as waterproof (down to 50M), and all but the Ace 2, Inspire and Versa Lite have basic swimming tracking features (number of lengths, distance swam).
 Experts recommend that you don't wear it while bathing, snorkelling or scuba diving, and Fitbit calls them water resistant rather than properly waterproof.
 (Note that accessory straps on the Versa and Ionic might not all be waterproof.)
+Don't wear in a sauna!

 Do all Fitbits use the same app?